Section 6 – Mobility rights

 (iii) Section 6(1) and the International Transfer of Offenders Act (ITOA)

 Section 6(1) does not confer a right of a Canadian citizen to serve a foreign prison sentence in Canada.
 As such, the ITOA provisions giving the Minister discretion whether to accept the transfer of a Canadian citizen to Canada do not limit the section 6(1) entry right (Divito, supra, paragraphs 3, 45).
-If the foreign jurisdiction consents to the transfer, however, the discretion of the Minister is engaged and must be exercised in compliance with the relevant Charter values (see Divito, supra, at paragraph 49; Carrera v.
-Canada (Minister of Public Safety), 2013 FCA 277 at paragraphs 6 and 9, and Carrera v.
-Canada (Minister of Public Safety), 2015 FC 69 at paragraph 72, referring to Doré v.
-Barreau du Québec, 1 S.C.R.
-395).
+If the foreign jurisdiction consents to the transfer, however, the discretion of the Minister is engaged and must be exercised in compliance with the relevant Charter values (see Divito, supra, at paragraph 49).

 (iv) Other cases

 A deportation order against the parents of two Canadian children who would accompany their parents back to Poland does not engage the children’s section 6(1) Charter rights.
 Regardless of the decision made by their parents, the children will retain their Canadian citizenship and will be subject to no constraints in the exercise of the rights and liberties associated with their citizenship other than the constraints the parents impose in the exercise of their parental authority (Langner v.
 Canada (Min. of Employment & Immigration) (1995), 97 F.T.R.
-118 (F.C.A.), at paragraph 8).
+118 (F.C.A.), at paragraph 8, leave to appeal to the SCC refused, C.S.C.R.
+No. 241).

 The ten-year residency requirement needed in order to receive an allowance under the War Veterans Allowance Act does not take away a citizen’s right to travel and does not infringe the right to leave Canada.
 Trips taken prior to fulfilling the requirement only postpone obtaining the allowance (Bregman et al. v.
 Attorney-General of Canada (1986), 33 D.L.R.
 (4th) 477 (Ont.
-C.A.)).
+C.A.), leave to appeal to S.C.C. dismissed, S.C.C.A.
+No. 137).

 2. Section 6(2) and section 6(3) – the right to inter-provincial mobility